Wondering what to put on your second baby registry? Take a look at these essential items and must-haves you might be missing on your checklist.

-Your changing pad will come in handy for both toddler and baby, but you’ll want to get extra changing pad covers to accommodate more accidents and messes.
+Your changing pad will work for both kids, but you’ll want to get extra changing pad covers to accommodate more accidents and messes.

 Depending on how happy you were with your old pump, it may be a good idea to add a pump to your second baby registry.
 For my eldest, I used a single pump which barely lasted a year, so I knew going into my second pregnancy that I’d want another one.

-If you do decide to keep your pump, or perhaps rent rather than buy one, you can still add the pump parts to your registry.
-You’ll want to replace the old ones and not use those any longer, and instead get new parts.
+If you do decide to keep your pump, or rent rather than buy one, you can still add pump parts to your registry to replace the old ones.

 Even if your eldest still uses a pacifier, you’ll need a new one for the baby.
 Add your favorite brand of pacifiers to the list to make sure he has a set of his own.